danieljcorum/todo/README.md

 Views/index.ejs - Contains html injected with javascript to render string arrays and buttons to capture user data

 All others are dependancies and meta data.

+To zip `zip ./todo.zip ./*`